-- 6.1 The Committee will have due regard to the law on disability discrimination and child protection. - 6.2 The Treasurer shall keep proper books and those accounts shall be presented to the Annual General Meeting.

-- 6.3 The Treasurer shall pay no expenses nor use any money belonging to the Club unless approved by the Committee.
-This rule shall only be changed by approval at a General Meeting. - 6.4 The funds of the Club shall be under the control of the Committee, and all cheques to be signed by any two of the following the Treasurer, the Company Secretary or the Chairperson, provided that the two signatories are not of the same household. - 6.5 All subscriptions and other monies payable to the Club shall be received by the Treasurer and only used for Club purposes authorised by the Committee or paid into the Club bank account. - 6.6 The Treasurer shall place monies in such bank as the Committee may from time to time appoint in the name of the "Rochdale Company of Archers Limited".
+- 6.1 The Committee will have due regard to the equality legislation and safeguarding practices. - 6.2 The Treasurer shall keep proper financial records and those accounts shall be presented to the Annual General Meeting. - 6.3 The Treasurer shall pay no expenses nor use any money belonging to the Club unless approved by the Committee.
+This rule shall only be changed by approval at a General Meeting. - 6.4 The funds of the Club shall be under the control of the Committee, and all cheques shall be signed by any two of the following the Treasurer, the Company Secretary, or the Chairman, provided that the two signatories are not of the same household. - 6.5 All subscriptions and other monies payable to the Club shall be accounted for by the Treasurer and only used for Club purposes authorised by the Committee or paid into the Club bank account. - 6.6 The Treasurer shall place monies in such bank as the Committee may from time to time appoint in the name of the "Rochdale Company of Archers Limited".

-7 Composition of the Committee
+7. Composition of the Committee

-- 7.1 The Members will elect a Committee in accordance with Article 18.2 of the Articles. - 7.2 The Committee Members may co-opt Club Members to serve until the end of the next Annual General Meeting. - 7.3 Any Committee Member may be re-elected or re-co-opted without limitation. - 7.4 A Committee Member ceases to be such if they cease to be a Member of the Club, resign, or is removed by the Committee for good cause, after the Member concerned has been given the chance of putting their case to the Committee with an appeal to the Club Members, or is removed by the Club Members at a General Meeting.
+- 7.1 The Members will elect a Committee in accordance with Article 18.2 of the Articles. - 7.2 The Committee may co-opt Club Members to serve until the end of the next Annual General Meeting. - 7.3 Any Committee Member may be re-elected or re-co-opted without limitation. - 7.4 A Committee Member ceases to be such if they cease to be a Member of the Club, resign, or they are removed by the Committee for good cause, after the Member concerned has been given the chance of putting their case to the Committee with an appeal to the Club Members, or they are removed by the Club Members at a General Meeting.
 The Committee shall fairly decide time limits and formalities for these steps. - 7.5 At each AGM the ex-officio directors of the Company and all other directors' positions shall be open for re-election.

-8 Committee Meetings
+8. Committee Meetings

-- 8.1 If a proposed decision of the Committee is concerned with an actual or proposed transaction or arrangement with the Club in which a Committee Member has an interest, that Committee Member is to be counted as participating in the decision-making process for quorum and voting purposes provided that the interest is disclosed and that a simple majority of the other Committee Members present and entitled to vote agree to the same. - 8.2 The Committee shall meet on the second Tuesday in each month or at other times as the Committee may agree, to conduct business. - a) At least 5 members must be present for the meeting to be valid. - b) Without prejudice to Rule 9.2 a) above Committee meetings shall normally be held face-to-face but by exception may be held by an alternative communication method if circumstances require it. - c) The Chairperson or, if the Chairperson is more than 10 minutes late or unable to attend the meeting and has not arranged a replacement, whoever else those present choose, shall chair the meeting. - d) Decisions shall be made by a simple majority of those voting.

-- e) A resolution in writing signed by every Committee Member shall be valid without a meeting. - f) The Chairperson shall not have a casting vote. - g) A Committee Meeting must have at least one Company Director present.
+- 8.1 If a proposed decision of the Committee is concerned with an actual or proposed transaction or arrangement with the Club in which a Committee Member has an interest, that Committee Member is to be counted as participating in the decision-making process for quorum and voting purposes provided that the interest is disclosed and that a simple majority of the other Committee Members present and entitled to vote agree to the same. - 8.2 The Committee shall meet on the second Tuesday in each month or at other times as the Committee may agree, to conduct business. - a) At least 5 members must be present for the meeting to be valid. - b) Without prejudice to Rule 8.2 a) above, Committee Meetings shall be either held face-to-face or by an alternative communication method as agreed by the Committee. - c) The Chairman, or if the Chairman is more than 10 minutes late or unable to attend the meeting and has not arranged a replacement, whoever else those present choose, shall chair the meeting. - d) Decisions shall be made by a simple majority of the Committee Members. - e) A resolution in writing signed by every Committee Member shall be valid without a meeting. - f) The Chairman shall not have a casting vote. - g) A Committee Meeting must have at least one Company Director present.

-9 Delegation
+9. Delegation